 Make your training mobile friendly

-Accessibility is a crucial determiner for whether or not your remote employees will complete their training.
+Accessibility is a crucial determiner of whether or not your remote employees will complete their training.
 Remote employees aren’t necessarily working from home.
 If their job requires them to travel, they may not always be in front of their laptops.
-Making your remote training mobile friendly is an easy process when you have the right remote training software.
+Making your remote training mobile-friendly is an easy process when you have the right remote training software.

 Vary your method of delivery

 Different people have different learning styles.
 That’s why you shouldn’t deliver training in only one way.
 Mix up text, audio, and video deliveries so that there’s something for everyone.

 Help everyone get the most out of webinars and virtual ILTs.
 Since these types of delivery don’t allow for self-paced training, it’s good practice to provide pre-training materials to everyone who will attend.
 Pre-training material gives you the opportunity to communicate information about what will be discussed during the session ahead of time, helping all attendees get on the same page.

 Make sure you record your webinars and ILTs.
 Since they require scheduling, and your people may be in different locations, not everyone will likely attend the live session.
 Recording it and making it available for future viewing allows everyone to access the information discussed.

 Don’t forget to interact